sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 1. The first step is to define the properties for an Event.
 Events are created from Data Designer in Contact Builder.
 Open **Contact Builder** from the Data & Analytics menu and from the dropdown menu on the **Create Attribute Group** button, select **Create New Event**.

 2. In the Create New Event dialog, add a unique name in the Name field, assign an event key in the Event Key field and then select the Attribute Group you created earlier.
 This creates a relationship between the Event and Event Destination.
+Make a note of the event key as this will be used later in the contactEvents method.

   ![Create New Event](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/create-new-event.png "Creating a new Event in Contact Builder") *Creating a new Event in Contact Builder*